 For if life is an art, even when one dwells undetected by the masses, isn’t it still a life?
 A still life worth drawing upon with purpose that somehow affects generations to come?

 So it is in gathering my own shattered pieces I create a mosaic victory worth your review in my tales of life and love and loss and healing and mending.
-My kaleidoscope.

 Join me these next few months by gathering your life pieces in part and in whole—broken shards and all, to create your kaleidoscopic victory worth review.
 I pray you’ll discover we’re on more than a sunset stroll, we’re still on the journey.